How to Create Budget-Friendly Summer Home Decor in 6 Simple Ways

-- Throw pillows with a hint of color.
-Throw pillows are a great chance to play around with décor because they don’t have to cost a lot, the covers are easy to store from season to season, and they can easily make a big statement in any room!
+Throw pillows are a great chance to play around with décor.
+They don’t have to cost a lot, the covers are easy to store from season to season, and they can easily make a big statement in any room!
 You can find some pillows with great touches of summer color HERE, HERE, and HERE.

-- Art.
 I enjoy collecting inexpensive, vintage art pieces from flea markets and vintage shops to add to my seasonal décor.
 It is a great way to get a curated look and small art pieces are easy to wrap up and store in the off-season!

-- Throw blankets.
 I mentioned this under the texture category as well, but throw blankets are another budget-friendly way to add a little color to your summer décor.
 In addition to the one I purchased, you can find some other great options HERE and HERE.

 Since we live on the East Coast, it is very unusual to find bigger shells and that type of thing right on the beach.
 All of my big pieces are ones that I have purchased from the local seashell shop or from antique stores!
-Coral can be very expensive, but adding a few pieces to your summer collection can go a long way in bringing those summer vacation home vibes right into your home!
+Coral can be very expensive.
+However, adding a few pieces to your summer collection can go a long way in bringing those summer vacation home vibes right into your home!